 This means they will only be available in parts of the country where they will deliver the greatest benefit.

-You can find out which options are available on the holdings that form part of your farm business using our targeting tool.
+You can find out which options are available on the holdings that form part of your farm business using our targeting tool (link below).
 Please note that updates to spatial targeting may change the options that you're eligible to apply for.

 In exceptional circumstances, you may apply for a management option or capital item that is not targeted on your holding.
-However, you must meet the criteria for endorsement outside the target area, as shown in table one (below) and you must obtain an endorsement before submitting your AECS application, as explained below.
+However, you must meet the criteria for endorsement outside the target area, as shown in Table 1 (below) and you must obtain an endorsement before submitting your AECS application, as explained below.

-Requests for endorsements should be made to Scottish Natural Heritage or Forestry Commission Scotland, depending on the management option or capital item concerned.
+Requests for endorsements should be made to Scottish Natural Heritage (SNH) or Forestry Commission Scotland (FCS), depending on the management option or capital item concerned.

 Natural heritage designated sites

-These include Sites of Special Scientific Interest, Special Protection Areas and Special Areas of Conservation.
+These include Sites of Special Scientific Interest (SSSI) and Natura sites.
+Natura sites are Special Protection Areas (SPA) and Special Areas of Conservation (SAC).

 If you wish to carry out management to benefit an SSSI and / or Natura site, you can apply for any management options (with the exception of the Hen Harrier Grassland Management option which is only available in Orkney) or capital items which will benefit the special features of the site, even if they do not appear on your list of targeted options.